List of Gridman Universe characters: SSSS Dynazenon

 The last stray monster to appear, it possessed a strange ability that trapped its victims in their own pasts, causing them to instantly vanish.
-It immediately caused the disappearance of the Kaiju Eugenicists when they attempted to control it, then caused the entire city to vanish bit by bit.
+It immediately caused the disappearance of the Kaiju Club when they attempted to control it, then caused the entire city to vanish bit by bit.
 With most of the pilots already taken by its effect, Yomogi was forced to travel through the space within it and bring the others back into the present so that they could fight.
 After rescuing his teammates and Knight, they formed Kaiser Gridknight and destroyed the monster.

 Gridman Universe

 Kaiju created by Mad Origin to aid his plans.
 Like Mad Origin, their names are close anagrams of Gridman's name.